Early Childhood Unified in Costa Rica

 The Universidad de Costa Rica is the oldest and largest university in Costa Rica, with a population of 35,000 students.
 The University of Kansas-Universidad de Costa Rica exchange program, initiated in 1958, is the oldest inter-university exchange of its kind in the Western Hemisphere.

 One or three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
-Undergraduate students will enroll in SPED 672, graduate students will enroll in SPED 772, and doctoral students will enroll in SPED 995.
+Students will choose from and enroll in only one of the following courses:

-Students will stay in double or triple occupancy hotel rooms with breakfast included.
-Several group lunches and dinners are also provided.
+Students will stay in double or triple occupancy hotel rooms with all meals included.

 While in San José, students will attend lectures about the education system in Costa Rica and interact with professors from the University of Costa Rica (UCR).
-It is planned to visit a preschool, possibly the one on UCR’s campus or government-run preschools in low-income neighborhoods.
-Cultural activities may include a city tour, which makes stops at the National Museum and National Theater, an excursion to a coffee plantation and hot springs, and a day on the beach.
+Students will visit multiple schools in San Jose, Monteverde and La Fortuna, including possible visits to the preschool on the UCR campus or government-run preschools in low-income neighborhoods.
+Cultural activities may include an excursion to a coffee plantation and hot springs, La Paz waterfall, and the Monteverde Cloud Forest.

-Students may also visit Monteverde, a city in the cloud forest.
-While there, planned activities may also include learning about the Quaker community that lives there and visits to bilingual schools in the community.
+Students will also visit La Fortuna.
+While there, planned activities may also include a visit to Maleku Indigenous reserve and a tour of two local public schools.
 Students will also have time to explore the community.